 The threat is that serious, that likely, and that expensive.

 Ironically, business leaders often balk at the idea of investing in DRaaS.

-The combination of technology and a good Managed Services partner makes it a practical solution that not only protects you from ransomware but gives you peace of mind regardless of the reason for recovery.
+The combination of technology and a good managed services partner makes it a practical solution that not only protects you from ransomware but also gives you peace of mind regardless of the reason for recovery.

 As technology fundamentally changes how we do business, serve customers, and address security threats, organizations must reevaluate whether their current backup and recovery strategies are meeting their needs.

 The ITeam is committed to helping Calgary- and Alberta-based businesses develop proactive, cost-effective IT strategies that minimize risk and maximize efficiency.
 Contact us to learn more.